 In fact during my evening walk on the vast plateau behind the Tiracol fort – every rock had a fisherman sitting with his fishing gear.
 They were fishing for their dinner.
 In another part of the plateau, young men played football while the older ones walked around.

-I had very peaceful, relaxed yet active 24 hours in Terekhol, as they call it.
+I had a very peaceful, relaxed yet active 24 hours in Terekhol, as they call it.

 Explore it on your next visit to Goa.